skrey/yellow-extensions/edit/README.md

 `Email` = email of the webmaster
 `EditLocation` = login page location
 `EditLoginRestrictions` = login with restrictions, 1 or 0
+`EditLoginSessionTimeout` = login session in seconds, 0 for unlimited

 ## Example